-In addition to the contractual payment obligations shown in the table above, we have commitments of \$71.4 million remaining as of December 31, 2013 related to contracts to complete construction and development activity at centers throughout our consolidated portfolio.
+In addition to the contractual payment obligations shown in the table above, we have commitments of \$77.9 million remaining as of December 31, 2016 related to contracts to complete construction, development activity at outlet centers, and other capital expenditures throughout our consolidated portfolio.
 These amounts would be primarily funded by amounts available under our unsecured lines of credit but could also be funded by other sources of capital, such as collateralized construction loans or public debt and equity offerings.
-In addition, we have commitments to pay approximately \$14.4 million in tenant allowances for leases that are executed but where the tenant improvements have not been constructed.
+In addition, we have commitments to pay approximately \$33.7 million in tenant allowances for leases that are executed but where the tenant improvements have not been constructed.
 Payments are only made upon the tenant opening its store, completing its interior construction and submitting the necessary documentation required per its lease.
-Our portion of contractual commitments to complete construction and development activity related to our unconsolidated joint ventures amounted to approximately \$42.9 million at December 31, 2013.
-In addition, our portion of commitments related to tenant allowances at our joint ventures totalled approximately \$3.7 million as of December 31, 2013.
+Contractual commitments to complete our unconsolidated joint ventures amounted to approximately \$10.1 million at December 31, 2016, of which our portion was approximately \$47,000.
+Contractual commitments represent only those costs subject to contracts which are legal binding agreements as of December 31, 2016 and do not necessary represent the total cost to complete the projects.